 The state of Maryland, along with the nation, projects a significant need for additional health professionals in the next decade.
 The Maryland Occupational Projections (2012-2022) for health care professionals indicate that 13,982 various health care professionals will be needed in Maryland by 2022.
 Nationally, the greatest area of need in health care is primary care and specialist physicians, particularly in rural areas.
 The American Association of Medical Colleges (AAMC) Center for Workforce Studies estimates there will be a shortage of 45,000 primary care physicians and 46,000 surgeons and medical specialists by 2025.
 The U.S. Department of Health and Human Services also estimates shortages by 2020 in all other health care professions, particularly nursing and physical therapy.
-This proposal to offer an interdisciplinary Bachelor of Science in Health care in rural Appalachia.
+This proposal to offer an interdisciplinary Bachelor of Science in Health Science is consistent with the University's mission and will continue to address the changing needs of health care in rural Appalachia.